pmndrs/zustand/docs/getting-started/comparison.md

 Conceptually, Zustand and Redux are quite similar, both are based on an immutable state model.
-However, Redux, requires your app to be wrapped in context providers; Zustand does not.
+However, Redux requires your app to be wrapped in context providers; Zustand does not.

 ```ts